Hoyasumii/bee-movie/README.md

 Always leans forward, pointy shoulders, squinty eyes, very Jewish.

-In tennis, you attack at the point of weakn
+In tennis, you attack at the point of weakne